benbraide/InlineJS_Legacy/README.md

 **Structure:** `<span x-html="[expression]"`

-`x-html` works similarly to `x-bind`, except instead of updating the value of an attribute, it will update the `innerHTML` of an element.
+`x-html` works similarly to `x-attr`, except instead of updating the value of an attribute, it will update the `innerHTML` of an element.

 > :warning: **Only use on trusted content and never on user-provided content.** :warning:
 >